 Using Colour on Your Website - Picking Your Colour Palette

-· Coolers: Quite fun and easy to use, it is easy to generate a palette, again you can generate from an image to.
-There is also a colourblind simulator.
-I would strongly suggest taking the time to look at the tutorial; it's very short and explains all the functions available.
+Coolers: Quite fun and easy to use, you can also generate from an image.
+There is a colourblind simulator.
+I would strongly suggest taking the time to look at the tutorial, it's very short and explains all the functions available.

 Freeola also offers a choice of affordable website design services.
 So if you would like some help with the design of your site, check out our Web Design page.

 Check out some of our customer testimonials below:

 Need some help?
 Give us a call on 01376 55 60 60

 It appears you are using an old browser, as such, some parts of the Freeola and Getdotted site will not work as intended.
 Using the latest version of your browser, or another browser such as Google Chrome, Mozilla Firefox, or Opera will provide a better, safer browsing experience for you.